simonsny/Excuisite-corpse-simon/README.md

 The map first brings him to a place called “_Discord_”.
 I think I already heard about that, Simon thinks to himself.
 Maybe I will visit it someday.

+The quest to find friends leads simon to table 4 Whilst in table 4, Simon discovers several friends through shared challenges!
+These challenges are emerging from operating Github